 As we know, configuring the BGP neighbor is not too difficult, but when we are going to configure 100 or more Number of neighbors, then it becomes pretty tedious activity.

-So, to minimize this configuration overhead, we use concept of BGP peer Group, where we can group the BGP Neighbors who are sharing the same outbound polices.
-But first we need to manually configure 100 Peers and then add to the peer group.
+To minimize this configuration overhead, we use the concept of BGP peer Group, where we can group the BGP Neighbors who are sharing the same outbound policies.
+But first, we need to manually configure 100 Peers and then add to the peer group.
 Hence the problem is still not resolved.

 Let’s verify BGP peer Group configuration

 1 Example: Configuration step of iBGP Peer Group.